openmultiplayer/open.mp/CODING.md

 * Vector2/Vector3/Vector4/GTAQuat

 ### ALWAYS pass these by const reference in the SDK headers:
-* Any dynamic memory allocating objects (DynamicArray, HashMap, HashSet, etc.)
+* Any dynamic memory allocating objects (StaticString, FlatHashMap, FlatHashSet, etc.)

 ### NEVER use these in the SDK headers:
-* Any ABI-unstable objects from STL (String, etc.)
+* Any ABI-unstable objects from STL (String, DynamicArray, etc.)